Adapters for the messy data

 @withqwerty/campos-static for Node-side export.

-The intended path is raw provider payloads into adapter products such as
+The intended path is provider payloads into adapter products such as

 ShotEvent[] and PassEvent[], then straight into

 chart components.
-Aggregated charts can skip that step and take plain metric
+Aggregated charts can still take plain metric rows when

 Style props accept constants, maps, or callbacks.
 The callback gets the point model and returns the style, so most editorial logic stays in normal TypeScript rather than a chart-specific DSL.